Samgratttt/level-up-liveries-installer/README.md

-Got it 👍
-Here’s the **same README**, but with a **clear, bold WinRAR disclaimer right at the very top**, exactly how most Windows apps do it.

-You can copy-paste this over your existing README.

----

 # ⚠️ IMPORTANT – READ BEFORE USING

 **LVLUP737 Livery Manager requires WinRAR to be installed** in order to install `.rar` livery files.